Language

 2

-Click the unit dropdown to choose your input temperature scale.
-Options include Celsius, Fahrenheit, Kelvin, Rankine, and Gas Mark.
-Use the search box to quickly find a specific unit.
+Open the unit dropdown to choose Celsius, Fahrenheit, Kelvin, Rankine, or Gas Mark.
+Use the built-in search box to jump straight to a scale, or tap Swap units to flip the two sides.

 3